Erastuskanyatta/working-with-the-database/index.md

 ```
 ### Step 4: Storing data into the database
-If we fill our form with the below details and save it, our ``school database ``should have the same details.
+If we fill our form that we created(URL: http://localhost/test ) with the below details and save it, our `school database `should have the same details.

 Firstname-Peter